CS2613-FA23/explorationactivity2-edouardlev/README.md

 edouardlevesque@Edouards-MacBook-Pro sourcecode %
 ```

-Going to the website [mailinator.com]('https://www.mailinator.com/').
-We can enter any user names of these users and see what they get on their end (these are not real people or used emails).
-For instance, let's see that ethan_thom@mailinator.com, who did in fact get the fake job.
+Visiting the website [mailinator.com]('https://www.mailinator.com/'), we can enter any user names of these users and see what they get on their end (these are not real people or used emails).
+For instance, let's see what ethan_thom@mailinator.com, who did in fact get the fake job, receive.

 ![inp1](https://github.com/CS2613-FA23/explorationactivity2-edouardlev/blob/main/enter-email.jpg?raw=true)

-We enter ethan_thom in the 'Enter public Mailinator Inbox' field.
+We then enter ethan_thom in the 'Enter public Mailinator Inbox' field.
 The latest email should be the one we just sent.

 ![inp2](https://github.com/CS2613-FA23/explorationactivity2-edouardlev/blob/main/inbox-preview.jpg?raw=true)